Weight Loss

 Medically Reviewed by Goldina Erowele, PharmD, MBA

-Whether you’re considering semaglutide for weight loss, or you’ve been prescribed it, you may be asking “how long does it take for semaglutide to work?”
+Whether you’re considering semaglutide as the active ingredient in Wegovy or compounded semaglutide for weight loss, or you’ve been prescribed it, you may be asking “how long does it take for semaglutide to work?”
 We answer this question and more in this article.

 Keep reading to learn when semaglutide starts working for weight loss.
 And, find out how much weight you could lose, how semaglutide works, and what else it’s used for.